Treatments and therapies for Down Syndrome

 ➋ Physical Therapy

 Physical Therapy includes exercises that help build motor skills, increase muscle strength, and improve posture and balance.

-A physical therapist can help a child with Down Syndrome compensate for physical difficulties, such as low muscle tone, in ways that avoid long-term problems.
+A physical therapist can help a child with Down Syndrome compensate for physical difficulties, such as low muscle tone, to avoid long-term problems.

 ➌ Occupational Therapy

-This type of therapy helps children manage everyday tasks, develop the skills they need to be independent.
-Occupational therapy teaches self-care skills: eating, being able to get dressed.
+This type of therapy helps children manage everyday tasks and develop their skills to be independent.
+For example, occupational therapy teaches self-care skills: eating and being able to get dressed.

-An occupational therapist might introduce special tools that can help improving everyday functioning, such as a pencil that is easier to grip.
+An occupational therapist might introduce special tools that can help improve everyday functioning, such as a pencil that is easier to grip.

 Your child also has the right to get services under the Individuals With Disabilities Education Act (IDEA), which starts at age 3.
 IDEA requires public schools to offer the best education they can, no matter what challenges an individual faces.

 As part of this effort, you'll work with the school to develop an Individualized Education Program (IEP).
 It may include things like working with a reading specialist or speech therapist.

 While public schools work great for many children, other types of schools focus more on the needs of kids with Down syndrome.